 I’m Excited About The Changes

 Going back to the COVID 19 pandemic and its impact on businesses.
 Lucas mentions that there are plenty of things going on at the moment.

 Lucas mentions that we are currently witnessing the changes in corporate management and their opinions of what’s the proper way for an employee to report to work.

 He expected this was going to start happening with the strong growth of offshoring in the early 2000s.
-Where groups of repeatable processes operations were being moved to India, the Philippines of which entrepreneurs are familiar with.
+Entrepreneurs are familiar with the fact that they were moving groups of repeatable process operations to India and the Philippines.

 However, nothing happened.
-But now, because of the fact that people are forced or are required to no longer show up to work but they’re still working.
+But now, because people are no longer required to show up to work and are instead working remotely.
 We’re now seeing management cope with the challenges that they had then 20 years ago.

-They’re being forced to cope and so Lucas could not express it enough how he is really excited about seeing how this is gonna change the corporate work structure and the openness that corporate management has to work from home.
+They’re forced to cope, and Lucas couldn’t emphasize enough how he is really excited about seeing how this will change the corporate work structure and the level of openness that corporate management has towards working from home.